translate/translate/tools/mozilla/README.firefox_build_instructions.rst

    # ./push-to-pootle.sh zz
    You will be asked if you want to proceed.
 This is just a check that first syncs files on Pootle to check that nobody has made any changes.
-Remember your files will overwrite anything done in your language on pootle.
+Remember your files will overwrite anything done in your language on Pootle.
    Happy?
 Press y<enter>
    You are now synced and can tell your team to continue translating.